coltongrainger/blog/_posts/2017-11-28-personal-statement.md

 mathjax: true
 ---

-I aim to pursue a PhD in mathematics, and my career aspiration is to become a quantitative scientist.

 The robustness of a mathematical method determines its utility.
-Just imagine designing a communication network that fails accounting for perturbations, or modeling an epidemic with strictly deterministic differential equations.
+Just imagine designing a communication network that fails accounting for dynamical perturbations, or modeling an epidemic with strictly deterministic differential equations.
 My goal, then, is to research robust topological methods for data analysis and physical applied mathematics.
 My interests, from abstract to concrete, include algebraic topology, dynamical systems, and scientific computation.

 Consider training an AI to distinguish the tone signature of different musical instruments.
 Applying persistent homology, we associate holes in an audio recording's time-delay phase-space with a sample statistic: the persistent rank function.
 Corresponding with Nikki Sanderson, I learned a computer trained on such PRFs will more accurately classify tone signatures than one trained on FFTs.
 Here, a topological invariant answers "which instrument?" with higher fidelity than frequency analysis, demonstrating topology's robustness in application.